Home Guides How to Find the Best Card Shop Nea… Local Card Shop vs. Online: Which Is Better?

 When to Buy Online

 Bulk purchases.
-Buying 500 bulk commons for a set build? eBay and COMC crush local shops on price per card.
+Buying 500 commons for a set build? eBay and COMC crush local shops on price per card.

 The Cost Reality